 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-In December, the JPB and the California High Speed Rail Authority signed the Project Management Funding Agreement (PMFA) allowing the JPB to access the \$600 million in Proposition 1A funds that were appropriated to the project through State Senate Bill 1029.
+As previously reported, the JPB and the California High Speed Rail Authority signed the Project Management Funding Agreement (PMFA) allowing the JPB to access the \$600 million in Proposition 1A funds that were appropriated to the project through State Senate Bill 1029.
+The JPB was also awaiting the award of over \$70 million in FTA Section 5307 formula funds.
+However, the government shut-down has delayed execution of those grants.